 There are three separate EIS tax reliefs that can be summarised as follows…

 - 30% income tax relief of the amount invested, which is set against the individual’s personal tax liability, subject to there being enough tax liability to cover this.
-The relief is given in the tax year when the shares are subscribed for.
-The full amount subscribed for (subject to the £1,000,000 over-riding limit) can be carried back to the previous tax year.
+The relief provided in the tax year when the shares subscribed for.
+The full amount subscribed for (subject to the £1,000,000 over-riding limit) can carry back to the previous tax year.

 - No CGT on the disposal of EIS shares.
-There is no CGT payable if shares for which EIS income tax relief was granted are disposed of at a profit after a three year retention period from the date of issue, although any deferred gains rolled into those share may now become chargeable to CGT.
+There is no CGT payable if shares for which EIS income tax relief granted disposed of at a profit after a three year retention period from the date of issue, although any deferred gains rolled into those shares may now become chargeable to CGT.

-Where an investor defers a gain from one EIS investment to another, prior to 5th April 2008 taper relief is available from the earliest subscription of EIS shares.
-Where a gain on a business asset that qualifies for Entrepreneurs Relief is deferred by making an EIS investment, the deferred gain will be reduced in the future to give effect to the relief.
-After 5th April 2008, if the original disposal would have qualified for Entrepreneurs Relief if it had been in force at the date of the original disposal, it’s also possible for gains previously deferred with EIS investments to qualify for Entrepreneurs Relief on the disposal of the EIS shares.
+Where an investor defers a gain from one EIS investment to another, prior to the 5th April 2008 taper relief is available from the earliest subscription of EIS shares.
+Where a gain on a business asset that qualifies for Entrepreneurs Relief deferred by making an EIS investment, the deferred gain will reduce in the future to give effect to the relief.
+After 5th April 2008, if the original disposal would have qualified for Entrepreneurs Relief if it had been in force at the date of the original disposal, it’s also possible for gains before deferred with EIS investments to qualify for Entrepreneurs Relief on the disposal of the EIS shares.

-The amount that can be invested into EIS shares is unlimited.
-However only £1,000,000 invested in any one tax year will attract income tax relief and capital gains tax exemption.
+The amount that can be invested in EIS shares is unlimited.
+However, only £1,000,000 invested in any one tax year will attract income tax relief and capital gains tax exemption.

-The subscription must be wholly in cash (rather than loans) and the shares must be issued to raise money for a qualifying business activity.
-All of the money raised must be used for such an activity within 2 years of the shares being issued or if later within 2 years of commencing trade.
+The subscription must be wholly in cash (rather than loans) and the shares must issue to raise money for qualifying business activity.
+All the money raised must use for such activity within 2 years of the shares issued or if later within 2 years of commencing trade.

 Individuals who qualify for tax relief

-To qualify for the EIS income tax relief and CGT exemption the investor must not be connected with the company during a period starting two years before the issue of the EIS shares, and ending three years afterwards.
-This mainly excludes someone who is an employee or paid director of the company during that period, or who controls more than 30% of the company’s voting shares.
+To qualify for the EIS income tax relief and CGT exemption the investor must not connect with the company during a period starting two years before the issue of the EIS shares and ending three years afterward.
+This excludes someone who is an employee or paid director of the company during that period, or who controls more than 30% of the company’s voting shares.
 The shareholdings of associated persons such as spouse and children, but not a brother or sister, will also be taken into account.
-A subscriber can receive reasonable remuneration as a director of the company after the shares are issued.
+A subscriber can receive reasonable remuneration as a director of the company after the shares issued.